Best Golf Watches 2026 - Our favorite models on the market, tested and reviewed

 Reasons to avoid

-Design: The T11 Pro features a high-quality casing and an exceptionally clear OLED touchscreen that really sets it apart from many of its rivals.
+All of these features are complimented by a high-quality casing and an exceptionally clear OLED touchscreen that surpass the competition.
 The display’s sharpness makes the graphics easy to interpret and the touchscreen itself is highly responsive.
 It also functions well as an everyday smartwatch, though its slightly larger size may not suit everyone’s preference.

 - Read our full Voice Caddie T11 Pro Golf GPS Watch Review